DUST CHILD

 U.K EDITION: Oneworld Publications / Waterstone/ Blackwell's/ Amazon/

-The novel is being translated into Italian, Dutch, German, Croatian, Swedish, French, Russian, Spanish...
+The novel is being translated into Italian, Dutch, German, Croatian, French, Russian, Spanish, Finnish...

 From the internationally bestselling author of THE MOUNTAINS SING, a suspenseful and moving saga about family secrets, hidden trauma, and the overriding power of forgiveness.
 Told in the voices of two Vietnamese sisters, an American veteran, as well as the child of a Black American soldier and a Vietnamese woman, DUST CHILD tells an unforgettable and immersive story of how those who inherited tragedy can redefine their destinies through love, hard-earned wisdom, compassion, courage, and joy.

-* Voted a best book of 2023 by Reader's Digest and Cosmopolitan
+* Voted a best book of 2023 by Reader's Digest, Cosmopolitan and the Buzz Magazines

-* Voted a best book of the month/season by the Los Angeles Times, Amazon, Library Journal, the Chicago Review of Books, Ms. Magazine, BookPage, and Apple Books
+* Voted a best book of the month/season by the Los Angeles Times, Amazon, Library Journal, the Chicago Review of Books, Ms. Magazine, BookPage, The Times, The Australian Women's Weekly, Sydney Morning Herald, BookBub and Apple Books

 * Chosen by independent booksellers in the United States as an Indie Next List Great Read